 HIV/AIDS Prevalence among Adolescents and Young Adults

-Adolescents and young adults between the ages of 13 and 24 years account for 4% of those living with HIV/AIDS in Minnesota in 2013.
-This percent has stayed stable over the past 5 years, however youth and adolescents are accounting for an increased percent of new HIV/AIDS diagnoses in recent years.
+Adolescents and young adults between the ages of 13 and 24 years accounted for 4% of people living with HIV/AIDS in Minnesota in 2014.
+This percent has stayed stable over the past 5 years, however youth and adolescents are accounting for an increasing percent of new HIV/AIDS diagnoses in recent years.

 Many people are infected with HIV for years before they actually seek testing and become aware of their HIV status.
 This phenomenon especially affects the observed case counts for younger age groups.
 And as a result, the reported number of HIV infections among youth (with few or no reports of AIDS at first diagnosis) is more likely to underestimate the true number of new infections occurring in this age group compared to older age groups.